 The main thing I miss about graduate school is reading two or three books a week.
 I don’t read near that much now, but I’m also never not reading a book or two.
 Here’s what is on my nightstand now, and what’s coming up next.
-This list doesn’t include my data science reading, which you can find on my progress page.
+These books are general non-fiction.
+I have my more educational data science reading on my progress page.

 In the middle of: